 Mjölnir lifts Thor from the Bifrost Bridge, carrying him toward the heart of Asgard.

 The realm appears rebuilt and renewed after Malekith’s attack.
 The Æsir may bear scars, but their home does not.
 It glows golden and proud, as Thor remembers it.
 Gardens swirl around the technological and architectural wonders, in the full bloom of summer.
 People stroll through the city proper in bright clothing.
 Some tilt back their heads, taking notice of Thor’s flight.
-Sounds of weapons clashing in the train grounds rise above the rooftops.
+Sounds of weapons clashing in the training grounds rise above the rooftops.

 Until this moment, Thor had not realized how homesick he had become.